nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Configuration_System.md

 # Configuration System(Kconfig)

+## Overview

+[Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) is a selection-based configuration system originally developed for the Linux kernel which now found more and more use in other projects beyond the Linux kernel.
+In MCUXpresso SDK, Kconfig is used to config the build in run time which includes component selection with dependency resolve, component configuration with feature enable, disable and customization.

+You can interact with Kconfig via a curses or graphical menu interface, usually invoked by running `west build -t guiconfig` after you have already run passed the CMake configuration process.
+In this interface, the user selects the options and features desired, and saves a configuration file, which is then used as an input to the build process.

 ## Kconfig Usage

 1. Please install python3 before installing kconfiglib.
 For kconfiglib, you can run with the command